How to Be More Empathetic

 - gain a fuller picture of an issue, leading to better choices and results

 Although the empathizing mindset focuses so much on helping others, it can also help the person practicing it.
 The advantages will differ for people of different DiSC styles.
-For example, empathy can:
+For example, empathy can make:

 - C styles less likely to get frustrated with others, and